 - Standing perennial woody biomass (Martin) at 32 Survey200 sites along with 18 additional locations, is monitored via biannual measurements of tree volume, along with determination of N content of leaf tissue (summer only).
 These data allow us to address the question: How does tree growth change over the long term as a function of position variables (e.g., distance from urban center or roads), socioeconomic variables (e.g., income level and landscaping practice), and historic variables (e.g., former land use)? - Ground arthropods (Faeth) are sampled on a bimonthly basis at 22 sites using standard pitfall-trapping protocols (available on our Web site and also used by K-12 participants, to answer the question: How do diversity-abundance patterns vary seasonally and interannually among different land-use types? - Bird survey sites (Warren) include 40 of the Survey200 sites plus 10 riparian locations.
 All sites are surveyed quarterly by a team of birders using point-count methods (see Web site).
 Here too we focus on seasonal and interannual variation and diversity-abundance patterns among different habitat types. - Phoenix Area Social Survey (PASS; Harlan): key demographic and socioeconomic variables are acquired for the US census block groups surrounding each of the 91 urban sites from the Survey200 (e.g., population density, median household income, ethnicity, median housing age).
-In six of these block groups, an additional detailed survey instrument (PASS) has been developed and used to address the question: How do behaviors, attitudes and perceptions of residents influence ecological conditions in neighborhoods?
-Results from this pilot study (Larsen et al. 2004; Harlan et al. 2003) have already demonstrated the importance of building social monitoring into as many of the CAP2 IPAs as possible.
-Therefore, additional funding has been received through a supplemental proposal to extend this work to the neighborhoods surrounding all 91 of the urban sites in the extensive monitoring network.
+In six of these block groups, an additional detailed survey instrument (PASS) was developed and used to address the question: How do behaviors, attitudes and perceptions of residents influence ecological conditions in neighborhoods?
+Results from this pilot study (Larsen et al. 2004; Harlan et al. 2003; Larsen and Harlan 2006) have already demonstrated the importance of building social monitoring into as many of the CAP2 IPAs as possible.
+Additional funding, received through a supplemental proposal, extended this work to the neighborhoods surrounding 40 of the urban sites in the extensive monitoring network, which is described in more detail below.